epfl-ada/ada-2024-project-bradaframanadamada/README.md

 4. **Does the academic and environmental background of an actor have an impact on his career success ?
 (Q4)**

 ## Proposed additional datasets
-- **Wikidata:** used for films to extract the imdb id, budget, awards, nomination.
-We have extracted all wikidata information from the freebase actor ID:  the birth date, death date , the gender, the actor’s imdb_id,  the nationality, the occupation list,the spouse list , the children list ,the academic background ,the list of awards received.
+- **Wikidata:** It is used for films to extract the imdb id, budget, awards, nomination based on the freebase ID of the films in the CMU dataset.
+We have extracted all wikidata information from the freebase actor ID:  the birth date, death date, the gender, the actor’s imdb_id, the nationality list, the occupation list, the spouse list, the children list, the academic background, the list of awards received.
 We also extracted wikidata information from the character freebase ID: the occupation list, the allies of the characters, the wikidata ID and the actor’s affiliation list.

 - **IMDB:** this dataset is used to get the audience ratings of a film which will be used along the budget and box office revenue.